-This page provides an in-depth overview of MLA format citing.
+This page provides an in-depth overview of MLA format.
 It includes information related to MLA citations, plagiarism, proper formatting for in-text and regular citations, and examples of citations for many different types of sources.

 Putting together a research project involves searching for information, disseminating and analyzing information, collecting information, and repurposing information.
-Being a responsible researcher requires keeping track of the sources that were used to help develop your research project, sharing the information you borrowed in an ethical way, and giving credit to the authors of the sources you used with the help of MLA format.
+Being a responsible researcher requires keeping track of the sources that were used to help develop your research project, sharing the information you borrowed in an ethical way, and giving credit to the authors of the sources you used.
 Doing all of these things prevents plagiarism.

 Plagiarism is the act of using others’ information without giving credit or acknowledging them.
 There are many examples of plagiarism.
 Completely copying another individual’s work without providing credit to the original author is a very blatant example of plagiarism.
 Plagiarism also occurs when another individual’s idea or concept is passed off as your own.
 Changing or modifying quotes, text, or any work of another individual is also plagiarism.
 Believe it or not, you can even plagiarize yourself!
-Re-using a project or paper from another class or time and saying that it is new is plagiarism.
-One way to prevent plagiarism is to add MLA format citations in your project where appropriate.
+Reusing a project or paper from another class or time and saying that it’s new is plagiarism.
+One way to prevent plagiarism is to add citations in your project where appropriate.

-A citation shows the reader or viewer of your project where you found your information.
-Citations are included in the body of a project when you add a quote into your project.
+A citation shows the reader of your project where you found your information.
+Citations are included in the body of a project when you add a quote to your project.
 Citations are also included in the body when you’re paraphrasing another individual’s information.
-These citations that are found in the body of a research paper are called in-text, or parenthetical citations.
-These citations are found directly after the information that was borrowed and are very brief in order to avoid becoming distracted while reading a project.
-Included in these brief citations is usually just the last name of the author and a page number or the year published.
-Scroll down below for an in-depth explanation and examples of MLA format in-text and parenthetical citations.
+These citations in the body of a research paper are called in-text citations.
+They are found directly next to the information that was borrowed and are very brief to avoid causing distraction while reading a project.
+These brief citations include the last name of the author and a page number.
+Scroll down for an in-depth explanation and examples of MLA in-text citations.

-In-text and parenthetical citations provide us with a brief idea as to where you found your information, it doesn’t include the title and other components.
-Look on the last page or part of a research project, where complete citations can be found in their entirety.
+In-text citations provide us with a brief idea as to where you found your information, though they usually don't include the title and other components.
+Look on the last page of a research project to find complete citations.

-Complete citations are found on what is called an MLA Works Cited page, which is sometimes called an MLA bibliography.
-All sources that were used to develop your research project are found on the MLA Works Cited page.
-Complete citations are created for any quotes or paraphrased information used in the text, but also any sources that helped you develop your research project.
-Included in complete citations is the author’s name, the title, publisher, year published, page numbers, URLs, and a few other pieces of information.
+Complete citations are found on what MLA calls a works-cited list, which is sometimes called an MLA bibliography.
+All sources that were used to develop a research project are found on the works-cited list.
+Complete citations are also created for any quotes or paraphrased information used in the text.
+Complete citations include the author’s name, the title, publisher, year published, page numbers, URLs, and a few other pieces of information.

 Looking to create your citations in just a few clicks?
-Try Citation Machine’s MLA formatter!
-The Citation Machine MLA generator, which is an MLA citation website, will create all of your citations in just a few clicks.
-Click here to see more across the site.
-Also, check out this article to see MLA citation in the news.
+Need an MLA format website or book citation?
+Visit Citation Machine.net!
+Our Citation Machine MLA generator, which is an MLA citation website, will create all of your citations in just a few clicks.
+Click here to see more styles.

 Citing your sources is an extremely important component of your research project.
-It shows that you’re a responsible researcher.
-It also shows that you were able to locate appropriate and reputable sources that helped back up your thesis or claim.
+It shows that you’re a responsible researcher and that you located appropriate and reputable sources that support your thesis or claim.
 In addition, if your work ends up being posted online or in print, there is a chance that others will use your research project in their own work!